 School: University of Louisville

-Issue: Student expelled medical school of the University of Louisville for pro-life view.
+Issue: Student expelled from medical school of the University of Louisville for pro-life view.

 School: Auburn University